ArchipelagoMW/Archipelago/worlds/kh1/docs/kh1_en.md

     When prompted, install Panacea, then click "Next"

-    When prompted, check ReCoM plus any other AP game you play (KH2) and click "Install and configure LUA backend", then click "Next".
+    When prompted, check KH1 plus any other AP game you play and click "Install and configure LUA backend", then click "Next".

     Ensure that "Launch via Epic Games" is checked and click "Next"

-    Extract game data for ReCoM and any other AP game you play (KH2), then click "Next".
+    Extracting game data for KH1 is not required, you may skip it in the next step.

     Click "Finish"

 2. Open "OpenKh.Tools.ModsManager.exe"

-3. Click the drop down menu at the top-right and choose "Re:Chain of Memories"
+3. Click the drop down menu at the top-right and choose "Kingdom Hearts 1"

 4. Click `Mods>Install a New Mod`

-5. In "Add a new mod from GitHub" paste `gaithern/KH-RECOM-AP-LUA`
+5. In "Add a new mod from GitHub" paste `gaithern/KH-1FM-AP-LUA`

 6. Click Install